 This equipment has been tested and found compliant with the limits for a Class A digital device, pursuant to Part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
 This equipment generates, uses, and can radiate radio frequency energy and if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
 This product requires the use of external shielded cables in order to maintain compliance.
 Changes or modification to this product not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
-Operation of this equipment in a residential area is likely to cause harmful interference at their own expense.
+Operation of this equipment in a residential area is likely to cause harmful interference, in which case users will be required to correct the interference at their own expense.